Juliand6/Tic-Tac-Toe/README.md

     - There will be a text left aligned above the grid stating whether it's playerX or playerO's turn to play.

 - When it's the user's turn, the user will be able to make a play on the grid.
+    - To input a move, the user will click on a box in the grid.
+If the user is playerX then there will be a X in the box.
+If the user if playerO there will be an O in the box.